nus-cs2113-AY2425S1/ip/docs/README.md

         Now you have 2 tasks in the list.
 --------------------------------------------------
 ```
+### Loading task list

+Bitwise automatically loads task list from the previously saved text file if present.
+If the file does
+not exist or is found to be corrupted, a new file is created and the corrupted file is discarded.

 ### Saving task list

 Bitwise automatically saves the task list to the path `./data/tasks.txt` each time a change is made